 If, for example, you have spent more than 180 days unlawfully in the U.S. after 1997, you might be subject to a three- or ten-year admission bar.
 Similarly, if you have ever lied or made a material misrepresentation on a U.S. visa application you may be found inadmissible to the United States.
 Finally, convictions for certain crimes including "crimes involving moral turpitude," any two crimes with a combined sentence of five years or more, controlled substances offenses, drug trafficking, prostitution, and other crimes make one inadmissible to the United States.

 Waivers are available for some of the grounds of inadmissibility, so it is important to consult an immigration attorney if you think this may be an issue for you.

 Failing to Show You Will Not Become a Public Charge

-Before getting final approval to immigrate to the U.S., you must demonstrate that you can support yourself and your family and will not become a “public charge.”
-You can demonstrate this through a job offer or evidence of your assets.
-If you do not have sufficient proof of financial self-sufficiency, a friend or family member can sponsor you by filing out Form 1-134 affidavit of support.
+Before getting final approval to immigrate to the U.S., you must demonstrate that you can support yourself and your family and will not become a "public charge."
+You will need to convince U.S. immigration authorities that you will not need to rely on government assistance in the United States.
+Your best bet is for doing this is through a job offer or evidence of your assets.
+If you do not have sufficient proof of financial self-sufficiency, a friend or family member can help by sponsoring you, in which case he or she would need to file USCIS Form 1-134 affidavit of support.